How to get a Florida business license: costs and steps

 3. Register with the Florida Department of Revenue

-You'll need basic information about your business, including your federal employer identification number (EIN), type of business structure, and information regarding the type of taxes you expect to pay or collect.
+You'll need basic information about your business, including your federal employer identification number (EIN).
+Keep in mind the online application expires after 15 minutes of inactivity.
+You'll also need your type of business structure and information about the type of taxes you expect to pay or collect.

 4. Apply for business licenses for your location

-Local business licensing varies by city and county but is required for most Florida businesses.
+Local business license requirements vary by city and county but apply to most Florida businesses.
 Complete these steps before opening:

-- Contact local authorities: Check requirements with your city and county tax collector offices
+- Check local requirements: Contact your city and county tax collector offices for specific requirements

 - Verify industry permits: Use DBPR's online tool to identify additional licenses for your profession

-- Apply before opening: Obtain approval before starting business operations
+- Submit applications: Apply and obtain approval before starting business operations

 5. Get the extra activity permits and industry licenses your business needs